CSSLint/csslint/README.md

 ### Avoid @import

-The `@import` command shouldn't be used because it prevent parallel downloads in some browsers (see http://www.stevesouders.com/blog/2009/04/09/dont-use-import/).
+The `@import` command shouldn't be used because it prevents parallel downloads in some browsers (see http://www.stevesouders.com/blog/2009/04/09/dont-use-import/).

 ### Duplicate Properties